 Familiars are spirit guides in animal form.
 I know one of my cats is a familiar.
 I had visualized him for months before I moved to North Carolina and when I went to find a cat, he sat on my lap and stared into my eyes for the longest time.

-He’s also a huge asshole and teaches me patience every day of my life.
-Probably the biggest lesson I need to learn!
+He’s also a dick and teaches me patience every day of my life.
+Probably the biggest lesson I need to learn.